mloveday/interview-task-3/README.md

             - the list view uses the largest image available, rather than the most appropriately sized one
         - The project structure is only really good enough for a one trick pony site - beyond some basic top level directories it's just flat, and wouldn't scale well...
         - State management could be improved: I've had success in the past using classes with defined methods on them to manipulate state, it keeps all of the state changes encapsulated within a single class and reduces the need for external services
+    - The new tests are quite repetitive and could do with a bit of a refactor - these are very much a work in progress